 Even though keto diet is relatively easy to follow and has a huge ton of health benefits, it can come with side effects too.
-For a small group of people that have started on the diet, they have experienced keto flu.
-It is similar to a normal flu and is a result of the body adapting to the reduced intake of carbohydrates.
-Some symptoms of keto flu include: headache, muscle cramps, poorer concentration, dizziness, nausea, and irritability.
+A small group of people that have started on the diet have experienced keto flu.
+It is similar to normal flu and is a result of the body adapting to the reduced intake of carbohydrates.
+Some symptoms of keto flu include headache, muscle cramps, poorer concentration, dizziness, nausea, and irritability.
 These symptoms tend to last for a few days to a week.

 Broom, G.M., Shaw, I.C. and Rucklidge, J.J.
 (2019).
 The Ketogenic Diet as a Potential Treatment and Prevention Strategy for Alzheimer’s Disease.
 Nutrition, [online] 60, pp.118–121.
 Available at: https://pubmed.ncbi.nlm.nih.gov/30554068/ [Accessed 30 Jul.
 2020].

 Choragiewicz, T., Zarnowska, I., Gasior, M. and Zarnowski, T. (2010).
 Anticonvulsant and Neuroprotective Effects of the Ketogenic Diet.
 Przeglad Lekarski, [online] 67(3), pp.205–212.
 Available at: https://pubmed.ncbi.nlm.nih.gov/20687386/ [Accessed 29 Jul.
 2020].